mikecalvo/msse_seng_5199/week04/functional_testing.md

 ---
 # Page Object Pattern
-- Geb and Selenium support a page-oriented approach
+- Geb encourages a page-oriented approach
 - Define Page objects that represent the key interaction elements of a page
 - Pages are placed, by convention, in a sub-package called pages
 - The test or specification tells the driver to navigate to a page
 - Elements exposed by Page are available to the test or spec

+---
+# Benefits of Page Object Pattern
+- All page-specific details are contained in the page Object
+- Create logical representations of the page that remain more consistent than DOM
+- Many tests can reuse common page definitions

 ---
 # Installing Geb Grails Plugin